-- The Condition of "Age Childbearing years" for Delivery, Umbilical Cord Management and External Uterine Massage refers to the approximate ages of 14 - 50 years. - Paramedics are not authorized to perform internal vaginal exams to determine cervical dilation. - Paramedics should consider inspection of the perineum in the following situations to determine whether signs of imminent birth are present: - o History is suggestive of ruptured membranes or umbilical cord prolapse. - The patient is in labor and reports an urge to push, bear down, strain or move the bowels with contractions or reports that "the baby is coming". - The patient is near term, level of consciousness is decreased and history is unavailable, inconclusive or indicates that labor was on-going prior to decrease in/loss of consciousness. - Vaginal bleeding is heavy and the patient is hypotensive or in shock. - Signs of second stage labor include: - o Contractions every two to three minutes, lasting 60-90 seconds: - o Contractions associated with maternal urge to push or to move the bowels; - Heavy red show visible at the vaginal opening; or - o Presenting part or bulging membranes visible at vaginal opening and / or perineum bulging with contraction. - Signs of imminent birth: - o crowning or other presenting part is visible or; - in primips, presenting part is visible during and between contractions, maternal urge to push or bear down, and contractions are less than two (2) minutes apart, or: - in multips, contractions five minutes apart or less and any other signs of second stage labor present. - Complicated Delivery includes: - Shoulder dystocia An inability of the fetal shoulders to deliver spontaneously - Paramedics should suspect shoulder dystocia if the fetus's body does not emerge with the contraction following the delivery of head.
+- The Condition of "Age Childbearing years" for Delivery, Umbilical Cord Management and External Uterine Massage refers to the approximate ages of 14 50 years. - Paramedics are not authorized to perform internal vaginal exams to determine cervical dilation. - Paramedics should consider inspection of the perineum in the following situations to determine whether signs of imminent birth are present: - History is suggestive of ruptured membranes or umbilical cord prolapse. - The patient is in labor and reports an urge to push, bear down, strain or move the bowels with contractions or reports that "the baby is coming". - The patient is near term, level of consciousness is decreased and history is unavailable, inconclusive or indicates that labor was on-going prior to decrease in/loss of consciousness. - Vaginal bleeding is heavy and the patient is hypotensive or in shock. - Signs of second stage labor include: - Contractions every two to three minutes, lasting 60-90 seconds; - o Contractions associated with maternal urge to push or to move the bowels; - o Heavy red show visible at the vaginal opening; or - Presenting part or bulging membranes visible at vaginal opening and / or perineum bulging with contraction. - Signs of imminent birth: - o crowning or other presenting part is visible or; - in primips, presenting part is visible during and between contractions, maternal urge to push or bear down, and contractions are less than two (2) minutes apart, or; - o in multips, contractions five minutes apart or less and any other signs of second stage labor present. - Complicated Delivery includes: - Shoulder dystocia An inability of the fetal shoulders to deliver spontaneously - Paramedics should suspect shoulder dystocia if the fetus's body does not emerge with the contraction following the delivery of head.
 It is important not to direct the patient to push if a contraction is not present to allow restitution of the head.
 The presence of 'turtling'

-This is a companion document of reference and educational notes intended to assist Paramedics in implementing the medical directives as per the March 2018 ALS PCS version 4.5 or the 'turtle sign' (the fetal head, often quite purple, retracting firmly against the perineum following the contraction) is an indication to attempt the McRoberts Manoeuvre.
+or the 'turtle sign' (the fetal head, often quite purple, retracting firmly against the perineum following the contraction) is an indication to attempt the McRoberts Manoeuvre.